acwatt/are261/meredith/ARE 261 Fowlie Review (2021).md

-> Ito, Koichiro (2012).
+> Ito, Koichiro (2014).
 “Do Consumers Respond to Marginal or Average Price?
 Evidence from Nonlinear Electricity Pricing.”
 American Economic Review.

-> Hernandez-Cortes, Danae and Kyle Meng (2020).
-“Do Environmental Markets Cause Environmental Injustice?
-Evidence from California's Carbon Market”.
-NBER WP27205.
+- uses discontinuity at border between different electricity service areas within the same cities that have different non-linear e- prices
+- Uses a wieghting function to approximate how consumers would percieve different forms of the price (marginal, expected marginal, average)
+- Frequent variation in e- prices makes it hard to believe there is HH sorting in reaction to prices, and consumers don't choose e- providers
+- Policymakers claim that shifting from flat price to block non-linear pricing should decrease consumption because marginal price is increasing
+- if consumers are reacting to average price, Ito shows that consumption actually increases under block pricing, because low consumption users now have a lower average price and increase use, and high-consumption users only have a slightly higher average price, so the decrease of high-consumption users does not offset the increase of the low-consumption users
+- Ito shows consumers appear to be reacting to average price

+*Related papers*:
+- Deryugina, Tatyana, Alexander MacKay, and Julian Reif.
+2020.
+"The Long-Run Dynamics of Electricity Demand: Evidence from Municipal Aggregation."
+American Economic Journal: Applied Economics, 12 (1): 86-114.
+- Shaffer Blake (2020).
+"Misunderstanding nonlinear prices:
+Evidence from a natural experiment in electricity demand".
+American Economic Journal: Economic Policy.
+12(3).
+79